zhangxin025/docs-1/api-reference/conversational/CreatingConversation.md

 ### **Custom Greeting**

-When a participant joins the replica will say a greeting that you can customize.
+When a participant joins the avatar will say a greeting that you can customize.
 You can use this to personalize a welcome message for someone or prompt them to start a conversation.

-By default the replica will say “Hey there, how’s it going?
+By default the avatar will say “Hey there, how’s it going?
 What can I do for you today?”.

 ### **Language**